Trump slammed as ‘lazy’ for 17-day holiday

 On Saturday Donald Trump jetted off to his golf resort in New Jersey for a 17-day break.
 His critics accuse him of shirking, but should we be more relaxed about politicians going on holiday?

-Writing in his 2004 book, Think Like a Billionaire, Trump said “Don’t take vacations.
+In his 2004 book Think Like a Billionaire, Trump writes: “Don’t take vacations.
 What’s the point?
 If you’re not enjoying your work, you’re in the wrong job.”

 But Trump has changed his tune, taking 11 such “working” vacations before this month to Mar-a-Lago, his private club in Palm Beach, Florida, as well as to New Jersey.

-A time did exist when presidents could truly get away, says historian Robert Dallek.
+But Trump is not the only president to enjoy getting away from it all.
 Franklin D. Roosevelt, for example, would go on sea voyages “because he was so stressed and burdened by all the demands on him.”
-Now, according to Douglas Brinkley: “There’s no escaping the public eye.”

 The USA is the only advanced nation which does not mandate paid leave.
-Workers in most European countries are given at least 20 days paid leave.
 Most Americans get only two weeks off, but 54% of workers ended 2016 with spare days of unused time off.
 Two thirds say they continue to work while on holiday.

 Should such a hard-working population put up with Trump going away for 17 days?

 “This is blatant hypocrisy,” say many of Trump’s critics.
 Being president of the United States is the single most important job in the world.
 It is one that requires a person’s full attention.
-Trump is currently mired in tense situations both at home and abroad.
 If you are playing golf, you cannot run the country.

 “But Trump does not run the country,” reply others.
 The USA is a free society that runs itself.
 Presidents age quickly in office, and it is common sense to see that Trump will function better if he relaxes from time to time.
-Everyone knows this from personal experience.
 And perhaps we could all do with taking a break from politics for a while.

 - Is Donald Trump right to take a 17-day holiday?